Graduate Student Funding and Support

 2. Students must apply for benefits under the Post 9/11 GI Bill® with the U.S. Department of Veteran Affairs.

-3. Students must forward a Certificate of Eligibility or the Transfer of Entitlement from the VA to the required department mentioned above.
+3. Students must forward a recent Certificate of Eligibility (dated within the last six months) or the Transfer of Entitlement from the VA to the required department mentioned above.

 Additional Information